mellaadaktary/assignment3/README.md

 ```

-Important: Once both of these are done we will need to run `sudo systemctl daemon-reload` , this command makes the system aware of the changes
 # Task3
 1. For this task we need to edit the main `nginx.conf` file to ensure the server runs as the `webgen` user
 2. create a separate server block that configures Nginx to server `index.html` on port 80